ma496/EasyForNet/README.md

 ## Change Connection Strings

-By default, the FastEndpointsTool sets up connection strings for PostgreSQL in the `appsettings.json`, `appsettings.Development.json` and `appsettings.Testing.json` files.
+By default, the EasyForNet sets up connection strings for PostgreSQL in the `appsettings.json`, `appsettings.Development.json` and `appsettings.Testing.json` files.
 To change the connection strings, follow these steps:

 1. Open the `appsettings.Development.json` file.
 Update the `DefaultConnection` and `Hangfire` connection strings with your PostgreSQL connection details: